hmfaysal/hmfaysal-omega-theme/_posts/2018-09-25-Trusted-Configurations.md

 In summary: having Ansible in the UMD world can bring significant benefits, as long as it's done in a way that supports and contributes to that world.
 Let's take a look at how that may come to be.

-## UMD in the Ansible world
+# UMD in the Ansible world

-Don't take it from me, take it from the horse's mouth[^Ansible]:
+Ansible is a general purpose automation tool -- but don't take it from me, take it from the horse's mouth[^Ansible]:

 > Ansible is a radically simple IT automation engine